TMR Water Removal: The Security Your Reservoir Needs To Feel Safe

 Water can exist in 3 forms: free, dissolved and emulsified.
 Free water is the excess water above the fluid’s saturation point and is visible as a separate layer.
 Dissolved water is below the fluid’s saturation point and is not visible.
 Emulsified water is the point in between free and dissolved where water first becomes visible as a haze.
 The key point is that just because you cannot see water, does not mean it is not there.

 For proactive hydraulic fluid and turbine lube oil maintenance, it is important to manage the drivers of oxidation.
-TMR N2 eliminates fluid contact with oxygen, which along with water and metals, comprise the 3 primary catalysts of oxidation.
+TMR water removal eliminates fluid contact with oxygen, which along with water and metals, comprise the 3 primary catalysts of oxidation.

 - Eliminate the ingression of atmospheric water, particulate, and metal ions through a free-flowing high purity nitrogen (≥97%) blanket